icopy-site/awesome/docs/awesome/awesome-pascal.md

 * [MustaPAS](https://github.com/leledumbo/mustapas). `[Delphi]` `[FPC]` Mustache implementation in simple procedural Pascal.

 * [Sempare Template Engine](https://github.com/sempare/sempare-delphi-template-engine). `[Delphi]` The template engine allows for flexible text manipulation.
 It can be used for generating email, html, source code, xml, configuration, etc. It is very easy to use, flexible and extensible, where templates are readable and maintainable.
 It supports: conditions, looping, custom functions and referencing data via RTTI.
 XE4, XE8+

+* [DVD Chief Template Engine](http://dvdchief.com/delphi). `[Delphi]` Template engine for Delphi XE/XE2/XE3.
+It used in our DVD Chief product to create a html data layout and for html export.
+// *Abandoned since 2013 but still functional*

+* [liquid-delphi](https://github.com/arimateia/liquid-delphi). `[Delphi]` Delphi port of the popular (Ruby Liquid templating language)[https://shopify.github.io/liquid] and dotLiquid implementation.
+It is a separate project that aims to retain the same template syntax as the original, while using delphi coding conventions where possible.

 ## Logging